StiLR123/StiLR123/README.md

 Hi, my name is Stiaan and I'm 15
 My pronouns are he/him
 My obsessions include music and computers
-If you want to reach me for some reason, my email is stiaan224@gmail.com
+If you want to reach me for some reason, my email is lerouxmail@proton.me

 <!---
 StiLR123/StiLR123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.